Java-Workshops/JFrog-FreeTier-JVM/README.md

 ## FreeTier Maintenance
 To maintain your Platform instance it is good to know that you have the functionality of a TrashCan.
 This is good to un-delete a file.
-On the other side it is good to clear the caches from time to time to make sure you are not hitting your limits soon.
+On the other side it is good to clear the caches from time to time and make sure you are not hitting your limits soon.

 For this, check inside the Administration Menu your current Storage usage.
 Delete the TrashCan and find out how to clear the cached content from a remote Repository.